samolds/principia/README.md

 This web-based project is designed to helps students reinforce key concepts through visualizing physical scenarios.
 A user can build a system by dragging and dropping elements like ramps, pulleys, or springs into a frame in their browser.
 Then the simulation can be run to see the elements interact with each other over time, with the ability to pause the simulation at any point and query the state of an element.
-Users can save their simulations and share them with others.
-Special privileges are available for instructor accounts to manage a classroom, including the ability to incorporate quizzes or assignments into their physics system.
+Users can also save their simulations and share them with others.

 Principia serves as a powerful supplement to any physics classroom or as a playground that would allow students to further explore concepts in a visually exciting way.